Takeaway

 Give the same response as above.
 Negative feedback happens after you made a mistake and it’s ok, you don’t take it personally because it’s your work, it is not you.

-And negative feedbacks are great because it enables you to get better.
+And negative feedback is great because it enables you to get better.

 6. If you could eat dinner with anyone, dead or alive, who would you choose?